baptiste-roullin/boilerplate-asciidoc-revealjs/readme.md

 ## Know issues

-- If you're in that weird tiny minority using accented characters, the search inside slides will work very unpredictably.
-Hé oui.
+- If you're in that weird tiny minority using accented characters, the search inside slides will work very unpredictably. _Hé oui_.
 Sorry about that.
 - Some overlap issues with big pictures.